Château d'Angers: Modern

 On 10 January 2009, the castle suffered severe damage from an accidental fire due to short-circuiting.
-The Royal Logis, which contains old tomes and administrative offices, was the most heavily damaged part of the chateau, resulting in 400 m2 of the roof being completely burnt.
+The Royal Logis, which contains old tomes and administrative offices, was the most heavily damaged part of the château, resulting in 400 m2 of the roof being completely burnt.
 The Tapestries of the Apocalypse were not damaged.
-Total damages have been estimated at 2 million Euros.
+Total damages were estimated at 2 million Euros.
 According to Christine Albanel, the Minister of Culture, the expected date of completion for the restoration was the second trimester of 2009.

 Today, owned by the City of Angers, the massive, austere castle has been converted to a museum housing the oldest and largest collection of medieval tapestries in the world, with the 14th-century "Apocalypse Tapestry" as one of its priceless treasures.
 As a tribute to its fortitude, the castle has never been taken by any invading force in history.

 Layout

 The outer wall is 3 m thick, extends for about 660 m and is protected by seventeen massive towers.
 Each of the perimeter towers measures 18 m in diameter.
 The château covers an area of 20000 m2.
 Two pairs of towers form the city and landward entrances of the château.
 Each of the towers was once 40 m in height, but they were later cut down for the use of artillery pieces.
 The Tour du Moulin is the only tower which conserves the original elevation.